 Their menu perfectly complements the surfer’s lifestyle.
 They have lovely crepes, omelettes and other food that make perfect pairings with coffee or tea.
 We tried the French Toast (my personal favorite!), Sunny Side Up and Bacon Omelette (the boys’ favorite!), Parfait and Blueberry Cheesecake.

-It’s the best place to unwind after riding the waves.
+Pleasure Point Cafe is the best place to unwind after riding the waves.
 They also have movie nights every Saturdays if you want to take it easy for the weekend.

 Best Coffee: Cafe Loka

 Cafe Loka is a charming little cafe located conveniently in Cloud 9.
 They offer healthy food, great coffee and fruit shakes.
-While waiting for your orders, one can jump in their giant trampoline (great for my overly hyper, slightly ADHD friends) or just lounge on the beach chairs and watch surfers catch waves (great for lazy bums like me).
+While waiting for your orders, one can jump in their giant trampoline (great for my overly hyper, slightly ADHD friends) or just lounge on the beach chairs and watch surfers catch waves (great for lazy bums like myself).

 Best Pizza: Aventino’s